Riimu/Kit-BaseConversion/README.md

 than doing complex calculations to reach the result, which makes the replacement conversion fastest method in almost every case.

-The only disadvantages of these methods is the fact that most of them have to build a conversion table between the number bases, which can be memory intensive on larger number bases.
+The only disadvantage of these methods is the fact that most of them have to build a conversion table between the number bases, which can be memory intensive on larger number bases.

+### Direct Conversion ###

 ## Copyright ##